Scalable Estimation and Inference with Large-scale or Online Survival Data: Numerical studies

 Finally, we evaluate the relative efficiency of the proposed SGD estimation method to the batch-based estimation method (\ref{obj:gehan}).
-Because when $N\ge 10000$, it is numerically inefficient to obtain the batch-based estimates, we use the asymptotic relative efficiency formula $RE(k)$ in Section 2.3 for the assessment.
+Because when $N$ is large, it is time-consuming to obtain the batch-based estimates, we use the asymptotic relative efficiency formula $RE(k)$ in Section \ref{are} for the assessment.
 Because the formula involves the unknown density function and the censoring distribution, we use the Monte-Carlo method to evaluate it and assess the impact of $k$ on the asymptotic relative efficiency.
+We consider the situation where $p=2$, $X_1$ and $X_2$ are independent standard normal, and the censoring proportion is $20\%$.
 The results are summarized in Table \ref{eff}.
 We can see that the performance of the proposed SGD method is quite robust to varying choices of $k$ if gauged by the asymptotic relative efficiency and when $k$ is moderately large such as $100$ or $200$, $RE(k)$ is close to $1$.
-This affirms our theoretical result in Section 2.3 and indicates that in addition to its superior computational advantages, the proposed method performs also well in terms of the estimation efficiency.
+This affirms our theoretical result in Section \ref{are} and indicates that in addition to its superior computational advantages, the proposed method performs also well in terms of the estimation efficiency.